garrandall/popular-music-data/tracks/don-t-take-your-love-away-avant.md

 I want this fiasco to end
 So baby we can start all over again

-(Listen)
 (I wanna be able...)
-I wanna be able to love you, oh I...
-(I wanna be able...)
-And let me be the one to please you, oh I...
-As sure as the sun shines all over the earth
+I wanna be able to love you, oh I (I wanna be able...)
+And let me be the one to please you, oh I As sure as the sun shines all over the earth
 You're one of god's most precious works
 See, I'm a man and we make mistakes
-But please don't take your love away, oh I...
+But please don't take your love away, oh I

-(Chorus)
 Don't take your love away.
 (Don't take...)
 Baby, don't take your love away from me, I need you, girl.
 (I need you girl.)
 Don't take your love away.
 (Oh.)